Managing your loan

 You can make extra payments to your MBNA loan.
 This will reduce the interest you’ll pay and may reduce your loan term.
 Keep in mind that you'll need to keep making your monthly repayments, even if you make extra payments.

 You can make extra payments over the phone on 0330 678 1430.
-We're here to help 8am to 10pm, 7 days a week.
+Lines are open 8am to 10pm, 7 days a week.
 Payments can be made over the phone from any UK current account or building society account.

 You can pay off your loan in full at any time.
 This is known as an early settlement.
 Keep in mind that if you pay off your loan early, we will charge you up to 58 days’ interest.
 This charge is known as an early settlement adjustment.